-In the first year in which an employee, subject to these earnings deductions, is both entitled to an annuity and has a non-work month, a full tier I and vested dual benefit can be paid for those months in which the employee had low earnings or did not have substantial self-employment, no matter what total earnings for the year were.
+In the first year in which an employee, subject to these earnings deductions, is both entitled to an annuity and has a non-work month, a full tier I benefit can be paid for those months in which the employee had low earnings or did not have substantial self-employment, no matter what total earnings for the year were.
 A non-work month is one in which the employee neither earns over 1/12th of the annual exempt amount nor has substantial self-employment.
 Non-work months can be claimed in only one calendar year, which need not necessarily be the first year of entitlement.

-In the calendar year in which an individual attains full social security retirement age, deductions of \$1 are made in tier I and vested dual benefits for every \$3 earned in excess of an exempt amount (\$45,360 in 2018), but only counting those earnings in the months prior to the month full retirement age is attained.
-These tier I and vested dual benefit deductions stop effective with the month full retirement age is attained.
+In the calendar year in which an individual attains full social security retirement age, deductions of \$1 are made in the tier I benefit for every \$3 earned in excess of an exempt amount (\$46,920 in 2019), but only counting those earnings in the months prior to the month full retirement age is attained.
+This tier I benefit deduction will stop effective with the month full retirement age is attained.